What is Huevember?

 Of all art challenges in November, this November based art challenge is a sure favourite of ours!
 The challenge sets itself apart from other art challenges as it uses different colour hues as daily prompts.
 Each year a new official prompt list is put out by the creator of the challenge, Matthieu Daures.
 However, there are a number of other prompt list variations in which artists have taken it upon themselves to create their own unique colour palettes for other creatives to use.

-Official Huevember Prompt List for 2021
+Official Huevember Prompt List

 The Huevember rules according to the creator Matthieu Daures:

 - 1 drawing per day

 Each day gives you the hue of the colour, but of course you can change the value and the saturation of that colour.

 You can put all the colours you want in your drawing, as long as the hue of the day stays the main visible colour of the image.

 Below we’ve added some alternative prompt lists created by creatives that you can follow this Huevember too.
 Prompt lists by @harlequinsiren and @aztiluth on DeviantArt